cspannos/Assessment-Rubric-for-L2-PBS-Strategies/README.md

 This rubric aims to help Layer 2 developers and the broader blockchain community enhance fairness, efficiency, and decentralization in PBS approaches, particularly in relation to equitable MEV distribution.

 ### Usage
-You can use this rubric as a reference to evaluate the PBS strategies within your Layer 2 blockchain protocol.
+You can use this rubric as a reference to evaluate the PBS strategies within your Layer 2 protocol.
 It helps identify strengths and areas for improvement to ensure a balanced approach to decentralization and efficiency.

 ### Contributing
 We welcome contributions to improve this rubric.
 Please feel free to submit your suggestions via a pull request or open an issue to discuss improvements.